xSardine/AMQ-Artists-DB/README.md

 - `Song Name Filter`: The string you enter will need to match a song name in the database.
 - `Artist Filter`: The string you enter will need to match an artist in the database: this part is the main enhancement compared to existing database, I will explain it better further down.

-- Each of this filters has 3 boxes linked to it that you can check:
+- Each of this filters has a box that can be checked:
   - - `Partial Match`: If checked the string will only have to match part of what is in the database.
 I.E: Let's say you search for `frip`, it will detect `fripSide`, however for artist like `angela` and `YUI`, unchecking it will let you avoid catching stuff like `Angela Aki` or `Yui Horie`.
-    - - `Ignore Special Caracters`: If checked, it will ignore specials caracters such as ☆, ♪, ō vs ou, etc...
-    - - `Case Sensitive`: If checked, it will make your search case sensitive.
-I.E: If you want to disambiguate people like `ERIKA` (Erika Masaki from Tales of Zestiria and Cocotama), and `Erika` (random ass VA in Animal Yokocho).

 Then `Artist Filter` have 2 more parameters: